uwescience/raco/README.md

 ### Visualize a Radish plan as a graph
 Pass the `-c` option to `scripts/myrial`.

-# Using RACO, manipulation plans, adding optimizer Rules
+# More RACO,
-see [Raco in myria-docs](https://github.com/uwescience/myria-docs/blob/master/raco.markdown)
+using Raco, manipulating plans, adding optimizer rules see [Raco in myria-docs](https://github.com/uwescience/myria-docs/blob/master/raco.markdown)

 # Authors and contact information